New Sophos Support Phone Numbers in Effect July 1st, 2023

 Each will get 256

-Now 4 rules for 4 users
+Now four rules for four users

-1 user each firewall rule.
+One user of each firewall rule.

 Individual - multiplying factor.